openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 The execution pipeline dictates how a recipe is applied to a set of source files to perform a transformational task.
 A transformation is initiated by calling a recipe's run() method and passing to it the set of source files that will be passed through the pipeline.
 The execution pipeline maintains and manages the intermediate state of the source files as they are passed to visitors and nested recipes.

-The top level recipe (the one that initiates the execution pipeline) and any subsequent recipes that have been chained together will all participate in the execution pipeline.
+The top-level recipe (the one that initiates the execution pipeline) and any subsequent recipes that have been chained together will all participate in the execution pipeline.
 Recipes are composable and therefore, nested steps may contribute additional nested recipes to the pipeline as well.

 Each recipe will, in turn, will be executed as a step within the pipeline and step execution consists of the following:

 1. A recipe's `validate()` method is called to ensure it has been configured properly.
 OpenRewrite is not opinionated about how validation errors are handled and by default it will skip a recipe that fails validation.
 This behavior can be changed by the introduction of an error handler into the pipeline via the execution context.
 2. If a recipe has an associated visitor, the recipe will delegate to its associated visitor to process all source files that have been fed to the pipeline.
-It is this specific stage that concurrency can be introduced to process the source ASTs in parallel.
+It is this specific stage that concurrency can be introduced to process the source LSTs in parallel.
-3. If a recipe has a linked/chained recipe, then execution pipeline initiates a step execution for that recipe and this process repeats until there are no more nested recipes.
+3. If a recipe has a linked/chained recipe, then the execution pipeline initiates a step execution for that recipe and this process repeats until there are no more nested recipes.

 Using the same "Migrate JUnit 5" recipe as an example, the flow through the pipeline looks as follows: